 Atmosphere: Hot and happening

-Utterly breathtaking, this iconic establishment has won the title of LOGO's "Best Gay Bar in the World" two years running, making it a must-see in LA’s gay nightlife scene.
+Utterly breathtaking, this iconic establishment won the title of LOGO's "Best Gay Bar in the World" two years running, making it a must-see in LA’s gay nightlife scene.
 Once a busy coffeehouse, this jazzy joint has attracted a crowd that loves the limelight.
 You'll come across luxuriously chic fireplaces and cabanas, as well as a list of delicious martinis and mojitos.
 Get ready to pose, strut and smile — and check out why The Abbey has gotten so much press.

 692 N. Robertson Blvd., West Hollywood, 90069

 This is one of LA’s favorite places to chill out for cocktails and music.
 The mixed crowd at Akbar is trendy but not snobby, which comes as a relief to those who love its Moroccan-themed interior, cushy couches and laid-back vibe.
 There’s a definite neighborhood atmosphere for those who need reminders of their watering holes back home.
 You’ll meet everyone from business consultants to drag queens, and a sure-fire topic of conversation is always Akbar’s ever-popular jukebox selections.
 Weekends boast a small but raucously raging dance floor.

 Atmosphere: Dark and sexy, pool and cheap beer

 Los Angeles' premier leather bar, The Eagle doesn't play around when it comes to uninhibited, sexy fun.
 A popular hangout in L.A.'s Silver Lake neighborhood, any day of the week one can find cheap drinks, a friendly crowd and an even friendlier staff.
 While weeknights can be pretty low-key (customers make use of the pool tables, pinball machines and video poker), the weekends are raucous and raunchy.
 A must for those in the fetish and leather communities.